ForgeRock/ThreatMetrix-Auth-Nodes/README.md

 - Once restart is complete, the nodes will then appear in the authentication trees components palette.

 ## Backwards Compatibility
-Nodes have been tested to be backwards compatible with upgrading from version 1.1.0 to 1.2.0 on ForgeRock AM v7.1.2 and ForgeRock AM v7.2.0
+The LexisNexis ThreatMetrix Nodes have been tested to be compatible with ForgeRock AM v7.3.0, as well as available on the ForgeRock Identity Cloud.

+Due to changes in the APIs, the LexisNexis ThreatMetrix Nodes v1.2.0 are not compatible with versions prior to ForgeRock v7.3.0.
+If support is needed for these versions, contact LexisNexis.

 ## Quick Start Guide
 In order to get started with the LexisNexis ThreatMetrix Nodes, we have prepared a Quick Start Guide that contains steps to install and configure a ForgeRock AM server with LexisNexis ThreatMetrix Nodes.
 The Getting Started guide also contains instructions to configure a ThreatMetrix Authentication Tree.
 Click [here](./docs/FGRK-LNRS-TMX-AuthNodes-Getting-Started-Guide.pdf) to download a copy of the quick start guide.